 I’ve seen this lately where big brands are doing sponsored Stories….
 In the past, the video would be what I’d call “high production”.
 Lots of editing, transitions, perfect brand elements, etc.

 But now, their sponsored Stories are totally seamless.
 They blend right into the Instagram look by using basic Instagram fonts, iphone editing app capabilities, and sticking within that “carefully thought out, but not scripted” balance.

-QUICK LESSON: Get familiar with a few specialty editing apps (or even just all the Instagram features) and pick a couple to use consistently.
+QUICK TIP: Get familiar with a few specialty editing apps (or even just all the Instagram features) and pick a couple to use consistently.

 There’s a ton of video/photo apps to use to elevate your game and keep your Stories content “on brand”; while at the same time keeping that casual feeling of not being *too* overly scripted.